-The Library will close for Christmas at 2.00 p.m. on Wednesday 21 December and reopen at 9.00 a.m. on Wednesday 4 January 2017.
+The Library will close for Christmas at 2.00 p.m. on Thursday 21 December and reopen at 9.00 a.m. on Thursday 4 January 2018.
 This calendar gives the opening hours of all four Inn Libraries over the Christmas vacation.